Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning

-\emph{Algorithmic approach to method selection.} While we have identified a general guideline for selecting OPE method, often it is not easy to judge whether some decision criteria are satisfied (e.g., quantifying model misspecification, degree of stochasticity, or appropriate data size).
-As more OPE methods continue to be developed, an important missing piece is a systematic technique for model selection, given a high degree of variability among existing techniques.
+\emph{Algorithmic approach to method selection.} Using COBS, we showed how to distill a general guideline for selecting OPE methods.
+However, it is often not easy to judge whether some decision criteria are satisfied (e.g., quantifying model misspecification, degree of stochasticity, or appropriate data size).
+As more OPE methods continue to be developed, an important missing piece is a systematic technique for model selection, given a relatively high degree of variability among existing techniques.